makrbec1/priming-session/README.md

 #### based on the randomization.csv file including all subject numbers and randomized block orders etc.
 - subject number (two ciphers)
 - group - 1, 2 or 3
 - order - order in which positive / negative image block is displayed.
 Enter in the following format: 'A,B' or 'B,A' (without the quotes, no space after comma)
-\n  A = block of positive images
+  A = block of positive images
-\n  B = block of negative images
+  B = block of negative images
-\n  C = block of neutral images
+  C = block of neutral images

 ## output